WEHI Logo

 Each other row of data contains:

-In the first column a group indicator (for eg. Strain).
+In the first column a group indicator (for example, mouse strain in the example below).

 All other columns contain data for individual time points.